Survivor: Palau

 Survivor: Palau is the tenth season of the American CBS competitive reality television series Survivor.
 The season filmed from November 1, 2004, through December 9, 2004, and premiered on February 17, 2005.
 Filming took place in Koror, Palau.
 Hosted by Jeff Probst, it consisted of the usual 39 days of gameplay with 20 competitors, the most the series had ever begun with up to that point.

-For the second time since the series' premiere, the contestants selected the tribes instead of the producers.
-The self-selection into two tribes of nine left two contestants not chosen and immediately eliminated from the game.
-In the game, Koror dominated from the very beginning, winning every immunity challenge and all but three reward challenges.
-Mid-game, having survived alone at Ulong after the entirety of her tribe had been voted out or eliminated at tribal councils, its last remaining player, Stephenie LaGrossa, received a map to Koror.
-While the players at the finale spoke of this as a merger, the producers have described Palau as the only season without a merge.
-In the end, fire lieutenant Tom Westman defeated advertising executive Katie Gallagher in a 6–1 jury vote to become the Sole Survivor.